-In one of our previous blog posts, we outlined the reasons why Instagram is the best and most effective platform for interior designers to invest their time and resources.
-We also touched briefly on the downside of the social media app: accounts that copy or pass off work/images as their own.
+In previous blog posts, we outlined the reasons why Instagram is the best and most effective platform for interior designers to invest their time and resources.
+We touched briefly on the downside of the social media app: accounts that copy or pass off work/images as their own.
 If you’re consistently putting out your own content on Instagram, you’ve likely stumbled upon your own work or image only to find that you weren’t given any credit and that your intellectual property was stolen for views.

 The flipside of that is when users omit credits accidentally.
 As small business owners and makers, we are constantly searching for and sharing inspiration, but it’s important that we do our due diligence to cite sources properly.
 It’s proper Instagram etiquette and the best way to be a responsible member of the online creative community.
 Here are a few rules to keep in mind.